-Tennis recorded their sophomore effort Young & Old (2012) with Patrick Carney of the Black Keys.
-They made their television debut on The Tonight Show, The Late Show, and Conan.
+Tennis recorded their sophomore effort Young & Old (2012) with Patrick Carney of the Black Keys, marking their first collaboration with an outside producer and their television debuts on The Tonight Show, The Late Show, and Late Night with Conan O'Brien.

 Past Shows